HL7NZ/nhi/input/pagecontent/updateName.md

      * the preferred-id

 * _Patient set-preferred-name errors_
-  * _Patient NHI, preferred ID and version number are required_
+  * _A valid NHI, preferred ID and version number are required_
   * _Patient Name Set ID provided is invalid or inactive_